 Delegate Ward has and always will be a big supporter of our state’s veterans.
 He supported HB201, which eliminated the state income tax on military pensions.

-Delegate Ward is in a three-member district and there are six candidates on the ballot.
+Delegate Ward is in a three-member district and there will six candidates on the ballot in November.
 He’s the only candidate out of the six who is endorsed by both organizations.